willroberts/rogue-spear-2020/README.md

 ## Installing on Windows 10

-Get some software which can mount BIN/CUE CD images and mount the Rogue Spear disc.
+1. Get some software which can mount BIN/CUE CD images and mount the Rogue Spear disc.
+1. Copy the contents of the mounted disc to a folder on your hard drive.
+If this is skipped, the installer will fail with an "insufficient memory" error.
+1. Open the mounted disc and run `Setup.exe`.